 Alex Chassanoff is a Ph.D. candidate in the School of Information and Library Science (SILS) at the University of North Carolina at Chapel Hill.
 Her research interests include the information behavior of digital archive users, digital materiality, and curation and preservation environments.
 Her current research looks at how historians use digitized photographs as evidence.
 Alex received her MSIS in 2009 and was a Digital Curation Fellow at SILS from 2008-2009.
 Prior to graduate school, she worked as a database programmer, IT consultant, and digital asset manager.

-Porter is a Ph.D. candidate in the English Department at the University of Maryland where he studies anglophone world literature and digital cultures.
-Before graduate school, Porter worked as a product manager for Linux developer Caldera and helped form the United Linux initiative, an initiative designed to create a single Linux platform shared among distributors from Germany, Brazil, the U.S., and Japan.
-Before taking his current position as the BitCurator community lead, Porter worked on the BitCurator project as a graduate assistant at MITH.
+Porter is a Ph.D. candidate in the English Department at the University of Maryland.
+His research focuses on the intersections between postcolonial literature and digital cultures, with a particular interest in how both fields deploy virtual spaces as spaces of alterity.
+Before returning to graduate school, Porter worked as a product manager for a Linux distribution developer where he was a member of the United Linux initiative, an initiative designed to create a single Linux platform shared among distributors from Germany, Brazil, the U.S., and Japan.

 Sunitha Misra is a Graduate Student at the School of Information and Library Sciences, pursuing her Masters in Information Sciences.
 She has a Masters degree in Computer Science from the University of Alabama in Huntsville.
 Prior to joining the SILS for her second Masters degree, she worked as a Software Developer for major Networking and Operating Systems companies in the San Francisco Bay area and in Research Triangle Park.